alistairjoelquinn/sn-typescript/README.md

 ![Prop types with React.FC](/md-images/react-fc-prop-types.png)

-Since this custom type has not been used anywhere, props have been typed using the following syntax:
+However, since this custom type has not been used anywhere, props have been typed using the following syntax:

 ![Prop types without React.FC](/md-images/react-jsx-prop-types.png)